Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 > Due for a rework but I kinda don't care rn.

 - **Plasma Magazines**: Helbore Lasguns  \
-&emsp; ﻿﻿Literally just the magazines from the plasmagun.  \
+&emsp; Literally just the magazines from the plasmagun.  \
-&emsp; ﻿﻿Variants for just being stuck directly into the receiver and for being attached to a smaller magazine (which doesn't work in-game but shows up in previews)
+&emsp; Variants for just being stuck directly into the receiver and for being attached to a smaller magazine (which doesn't work in-game but shows up in previews)

 ### Flashlights
 - **Trigger Guard Laser**: Heavy Laspistols, Quickdraw Stub Revolvers  \